What is CPQ Salesforce?

 Part of delivering value to the customer is in consulting with them to solve their problems.
 Every sale should be led by a Subject Matter Expert (SME), a guru in their field with the knowledge to solve problems and awareness of which solutions will be most efficient to implement.
 To increase sales, Ian Altman suggests coming up with a list of potential and current clients who might be facing a problem your SME has experience.
 “Then,” suggests Altman, “task [the SME] with speaking to a small number of those clients to see how common those problems are, and how they are currently solving them.”

 Though SMEs are an invaluable asset to every sales call, they aren’t in most sales managers’ budgets.
-Jim Dickie of CSO Insights lists the SME-level expertise a customised CPQ application could provide for your customers:
+Jim Dickie of CSO Insights lists the SME-level expertise a customized CPQ application could provide for your customers:

 Ask the right questions and provide a comprehensive needs analysis